 Key concept #5: Dangers are many, and can be relational

 Danger for humans comes in many forms.
 Because humans are extremely social animals, awareness of and protection from relationship danger is critical.
 Survival may be dependent on maintaining relationships.
 Infanticide may involve a failed parent-child relationship.
 Banishment from the tribe, particularly in ancient times, was not conducive to a happy life, longevity, or reproductive opportunities.

-Additionally, dangers can be perceived quite differently depending on which source of information is being primarily relied on while processing danger information.
+Additionally, dangers can be perceived quite differently depending on which source of information is being primarily relied on.
 “Doing the wrong thing” can be a great danger in the context of cognitive processing, because what follows next is well understood.
 For affective processing, what follows next is quite unknown and unpredictable so it is less important.
 It’s more important that the feeling in the moment is satisfied.

 CSI’s DMM Danger List identifies some dangers identified by attachment science which are subjectively perceived as important from a cognitive and affective perspective.
 Cognitive and affective-based dangers tend to be quite opposite.

 It’s legal to harm children: attachment healing in custody and domestic violence cases is a CSI article which offers a case example of how a professional can utilize danger, information, and memory system usage to expand a client’s ability to protect their children.

 Key concept #6: Self-protective strategies narrow in the face of intense danger